New Castle of Ansembourg

-The New Castle of Ansembourg (Grand Château d'Ansembourg), in central Luxembourg is one of the castles belonging to the Valley of the Seven Castles.
+The New Castle of Ansembourg (Grand Château d'Ansembourg), (Schloss Ansemburg), in central Luxembourg is one of the castles belonging to the Valley of the Seven Castles.
 Located about one kilometre or just over half a mile below the Old Castle of Ansembourg, it was built by the industrialist Thomas Bidart in 1639.

 History

 In 1639, Thomas Bidart built the central part of today's castle as a comfortable house surrounded by walls and towers, two of which still stand.
 Originally from Liège in Belgium, Bidart, who was a pioneer of Luxembourg's iron and steel industry, named the building Maison des Forges (House of the Ironworks).
 During the Thirty Years' War, he tapped the region's many water sources and exploited its timber and iron, manufacturing arms at a foundry close to the old castle.
 As a result, his family prospered, earning rights to the title of Lords of Amsembourg which had belonged to the Raville family until 1671.

 It was the de Marchant family who, after inheriting the property by marriage, undertook its astonishing transformation into today's modern-looking castle.
 In 1719, the courtyard was extended with two wings on either side of the original building.
 The southern gable was enhanced with a magnificent arch where four statues represent the four continents.
 Fitted with two small towers, the new façade overlooked the gardens which were connected to the castle through an arcade.
 The first-floor balcony above the porch provided an excellent view of the gardens, complete with flowerbeds and a fountain.
 Between 1740 and 1750, Lambert Joseph de Marchant et d'Ansembourg further improved the gardens and extended the buildings on the north side of the main courtyard so that they could be used as stables and lodgings for the castle staff.
 In 1759, Count Lambert Joseph added the impressive Baroque gateway bearing the arms of de Marchant of Ansembourg and Velbruck.